Moral Alignment for LLM Agents: Generalization to Moral Choices in Other Environments

 \subsection{Impact of Fine-tuning Beyond Matrix Games}

-Given the fine-tuning process based on rewarding particular action tokens in certain states, it is important to understand the extent to which fine-tuning on a matrix game might have made the models learn a certain ``meaning'' of the action tokens more generally.
-To test this, we presented the models with three unrelated prompts involving a ``call to action'' of a similar format (and using the same action tokens), as well as an explicit \textit{IPD} prompt, but all without a payoff matrix being provided.
-Our results show that, especially when responding to prompts mentioning a ``game'' or involving a previous action of another agent (i.e., a state), the LLM agents based on fine-tuned modes are likely to choose actions in a similar pattern to that seen on the \textit{IPD} and in a way that is consistent with their learned moral values.
-For detailed results, see Section \ref{appdx:reciprocity} of the Appendix.
+Our fine-tuning process was based on strict prompt formatting and rewarding particular action tokens in certain situations.
+Therefore, it is important to understand the extent to which fine-tuning on a matrix game might make the models learn a certain ``meaning'' of the action tokens more generally.
+To test this, we presented the models with three unrelated prompts involving a ``call to action'', using the same action tokens, but no payoff matrix.
+Our results show that, especially when responding to prompts mentioning a ``game'' or involving a previous action of another agent (i.e., a state), the LLM agents based on fine-tuned modes are likely to choose actions in a similar pattern to that seen on the \textit{IPD} and in a way that would be consistent with their learned moral values.
+For detailed results, see Appendix \ref{appdx:reciprocity}.
+Appendix \ref{subsec:fourIPDlikeanalysis} presents further analyses with variations of the \textit{IPD} prompt.